A strong foundation you can feel confident about.

 Ms. Brown was one of Business Philadelphia’s 100 People to Watch and the 2010 and 2011 Ruffalo Noel Levitz Rainmaker of the Year.
 Ms. Brown is a member of several committees and boards including St. Charles Borromeo Seminary African-American Vocations Task Force, St. Charles Borromeo Seminary Vocation Office Development Committee, and the Archdiocese of Philadelphia’s Revival Committee.
 She is a Tolton Ambassador for the Cause for Canonization of Father Augustus Tolton, the first recognized African-American priest in the U.S.

 Mr. Coyne has been in the financial services industry for over 36 years.
-He has served as President, CCO and National Sales Director.
+He has served as President, CCO and National Sales Director while at Brinker Capital.
 Mr. Coyne was the 2011 recipient of the Money Management Institute’s Pioneer Award and is currently Chair of the Gateway for Leadership Foundation.
 He is a graduate of Mt.
 St. Mary's University.

 Mr. Ewell is a member of The Graham Company’s ownership team.
 He leads all of Graham’s Client Services, including Producers, Account Managers, Claims Consultants and Safety Services teams.
 Mr. Ewell serves on several insurance company advisory boards, including The Council of Insurance Agents & Brokers, the Insurance Society of Philadelphia, and is Chairman of the Board of Bancroft.
 Mr. Ewell earned both his undergraduate degree in Mechanical Engineering and his MBA from Temple University.